antonnazarov/apricot/apricot-application/readme-2.1.txt

 Apricot DB, Release 2.1, date:
 ------------------------------------------

-* The entities filter has been implemented;
+* New functionality: the entities filter has been implemented;
-* Migrated to Spring Boot 2.2.2
+* Migrated to Spring Boot 2.2.2;
+* jdk-13.0.2

 This version of "Apricot DB" provides the Reverse Engineering of the following databases:
 Oracle;